brkn/dota2-statistics-of-professional-players/README.md

 ------
 After the Deadline To Do (Probably not gonna happen)
 =========
+- CV :
+  - Average face of a professioanl dota2 player
 - Scrape the data autamatically from datdota
 - Scrape team lineups from liqupedia
 - Scrape standings and match lineups before the match from SOMEWHERE IDK